sharaendy/sharaendy/README.md

 My name is Andrew.
 I’m currently learning JavaScript & React and interested in Frontend development.

-- :white_check_mark: Looking for a junior developer position or traineeship
-- :white_check_mark: Ready to work remotely or relocate

 ------

 ### 💻 Tech Stack: